kocabiyik/aws-ml/ec2.md

 T2/T3 Unlimited: You pay an extra amount of money, but don't lose performance if you go over your credit balance.
 Better to monitor to avoid high unexpected costs.

 ### AMI
-stands for Amazon Machine Images, images are preconfigured systems, it can contain preinstalled softwares and updates.
+Stands for Amazon Machine Images, images are preconfigured systems, It can contain preinstalled software and updates.
-eg: Amazon Linux 2, Deep Learning AMI etc.
+eg: Amazon Linux 2, Deep Learning AMI, etc.
-- AMIs are built for specific region
+- AMIs are built for a specific region
 - AMIs are published in Amazon Marketplace
-- Warning: AMIs can contain malwares.
+- Warning: AMIs can contain malware.
 Don't use the AMI you don't trust.
 - AMIs are stored in S3.
 - By default, AMIs are private, lock for an account and region
 - You can make it public, or list in Amazon Marketplace